ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Proof

 The proof value is an octet string array.
-The first entry is the octet string of the issuer protected header signature, with an additional entry for each payload signature.
+The first entry is the octet string of the Issuer Header signature, with an additional entry for each payload signature.

-### Presentation Protected Header #{presentation-protected-header}
+### Presentation Header #{presentation-protected-header}

-To generate a new presentation, the holder first creates a presentation protected header that is specific to the verifier being presented to.
+To generate a new presentation, the holder first creates a Presentation Header that is specific to the verifier being presented to.
-This header MUST contain a parameter that both the holder and verifier trust as being unique and non-replayable.
-Use of the `nonce` header parameter is RECOMMENDED for this purpose.
+This Header MUST contain a parameter that both the holder and verifier trust as being unique and non-replayable.
+Use of the `nonce` Header Parameter is RECOMMENDED for this purpose.

-This specification registers the `nonce` header parameter for the presentation protected header that contains a string value either generated by the verifier or derived from values provided by the verifier.
+This specification registers the `nonce` Header Parameter for the Presentation Header that contains a string value either generated by the verifier or derived from values provided by the verifier.
 When present, the verifier MUST ensure the nonce value matches during verification.

-The presentation protected header MAY contain other header parameters that are either provided by the verifier or by the holder.
-These presentation header parameters SHOULD NOT contain values that are common across multiple presentations and SHOULD be unique to a single presentation and verifier.
+The Presentation Header MAY contain other Header Parameters that are either provided by the verifier or by the holder.
+These Presentation Header Parameters SHOULD NOT contain values that are common across multiple presentations and SHOULD be unique to a single presentation and verifier.

-The presentation protected header MUST contain the same Algorithm protected header as the issuer protected header.
-The Holder Presentation Algorithm protected header MUST NOT be included.
+The Presentation Header MUST contain the same Algorithm protected header as the Issuer Header.
+The Holder Presentation Algorithm Header Parameter MUST NOT be included.

 ### Presentation